 Growing with Quality

-Enrollment at The University of Alabama reached a record high 33,602 students this fall as the University continues to grow in both numbers and quality.
+Enrollment at The University of Alabama reached a record high 34,852 students this fall, and it includes some of the nation’s most academically talented students.